-Thank you for your interest in becoming a Registered Service Provider with the RJC.
+Thank you for your interest in becoming a Registered Practitioner with the RJC.

 In order to apply for Registration you will need to hold a current RJC Individual Membership.

 Not a member?
 You can sign up for membership by CLICKING HERE

 Below you will find further details of how you can become registered with the RJC.

 Who should apply to become a Registered Practitioner?

 Practitioner Registration is available to all trained practitioners involved in the delivery of restorative processes.
 This includes direct, indirect, formal and informal restorative practices.

 As a Registered Practitioner, you will be demonstrating that you are committed to delivering high quality restorative practice to nationally agreed standards.